Airline Ticket Pricing Strategy: A Look Into Cathay Pacific’s Pricing🛬

-For many years now, a traditional airlines pricing strategy has been (and still is for some airlines) quite a manual and simple process.
+For many years now, a traditional airlines pricing strategy was (and still is for some airlines) quite a manual and simple process.

-Even up until ten years ago, in advance of the sale, the major airlines were allocating and assigning fixed price levels to seats.
+Up until ten years ago, in advance of the sale, major airlines were allocating and assigning fixed price levels to seats.
 There was very limited real-time analytics going on and no accurate view on demand.
-Even major airlines like United Airlines didn’t even derive price points based on customer demand at all (as described above).
+Even major airlines like United Airlines didn’t derive price points based on customer demand.

-Some airlines continue to price using a traditional airlines pricing strategy and system.
-This is because dynamic pricing is actually incredibly difficult to figure out and then implement in real-world commercial situations.
+Some airlines continue to price using traditional airlines pricing strategies.
+This is because dynamic pricing is actually incredibly difficult to figure out and implement in real-world commercial situations.
 The difficulty involved is a barrier to airline pricing innovation and progress – and largely the reason why so many airlines still use a cost-plus pricing strategy to set their prices (as discussed above).

-Airline Ticket Pricing Strategy – Why do airline tickets change daily?
+Airline Ticket Pricing Strategy – Why do airline ticket prices change daily?

-This is where AI-powered price optimisation software and system comes in.
-Many airlines especially the bigger ones like Qantas, Virgin, United Airlines, BA and Cathay Pacific have invested a lot of money into a more sophisticated airlines pricing strategy and system to optimise their airline flight ticket pricing for profitable revenue growth.
+This is where AI-powered price optimisation software and systems come in.
+Many airlines especially the bigger ones like Qantas, Virgin, United Airlines, BA and Cathay Pacific invested a lot of money into a more sophisticated airline pricing strategy.
+The goal was to optimise their airline flight ticket pricing for profitable revenue growth.